Skip to main content

 Canvas framing to make your artwork shine.
-From simple canvas stretching to sprayed floating museum tray frames.
+From canvas stretching and tray frames to floating museum frames and box frames.
+Handmade in our Cheshire workshop from solid Tulipwood.

 Features